Skip to content

 • BEM class name generation

-• ID generation (using Vue 3.5 native useId)
+• ID generation through Vue 3.5 useId

-• z-index management (application-level isolation)
+• z-index management with per-request state

-🔒 Features Restricted to Client
+Features Restricted to Client

 The following features only take effect in client environments and are safely ignored during the SSR phase:

-• DOM operations (such as focus(), blur())
+• DOM operations such as focus() and blur()

 • Accessing window or document